What it’s like to be a serious surfer as a middle-aged female

-Being older and pursuing an extreme sport brings a unique set of challenges.
+Being older and pursuing extremex sport brings a unique set of challenges.

 I get up in the morning and limp sideways one leg at a time down two flights of extra high steps.
 I clutch the handrail in case my leg gives way as it hasn’t woken up yet.
 At least my hip isn’t locking today.
 I have a strong tea and a couple of Advil and settle in for a little morning yoga and stretching.
 As I push up into down dog I feel that little tearing in my ankle like a cut opening up inside it.
 Another coming issue!

 It never used to be like this.
 I could wake up, grab a power bar, and run out the door to surf in fifteen minutes!
 But, on my second trip down the stairs thirty minutes later, I am walking evenly with no handrail.
 Off I go.

 This is the worth that you can retain all your life, not a perfect body or remaining at the top of your sport, but rather the ability to participate, to try, and to enjoy it.”